 This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.

-This waiver is a part of a concurrent §1115/§1915(c) waiver.
+0 This waiver is a part of a concurrent §1115/§1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The §1115f waiver specifies the types of health plans that are used and how payments to these plans are made.

-APPENDIX I-4: Non-Federal Matching Funds
+ADDENDIV I 4.
+Non-Endavel Metching Funds APPENDIX I-4: Non-Federal Matching Funds T OVO J Sourge (a) of the Non-Fodoval Shape of Computable Waiver Costs Specify the a.

-a.
 State Level Source(s) of the Non-Federal Share of Computable Waiver Costs.
 Specify the State source or sources of the non-federal share of computable waiver costs.
 Select at least one:

-Appropriation of State Tax Revenues to the State Medicaid agency

-Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.

-If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the State entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c:

-□ Other State Level Source(s) of Funds.
+$\sqrt{}$ Appropriation of State Tax Revenues to the State Medicaid agency Appropriation of State Tax Revenues to a State Agency other than the Medicaid Agency.
+If the source of the non-federal share is appropriations to another state agency (or agencies), specify: (a) the State entity or agency receiving appropriated funds and (b) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if the funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c: Other State Level Source(s) of Funds.
 Specify: (a) the source and nature of funds; (b) the entity or agency that receives the funds; and (c) the mechanism that is used to transfer the funds to the Medicaid Agency or Fiscal Agent, such as an Intergovernmental Transfer (IGT), including any matching arrangement, and/or, indicate if funds are directly expended by State agencies as CPEs, as indicated in Item I-2-c: